omercadopopular/omercadopopular.github.io/_pages/about.md

 I am an economist at [the International Finance Corporation (a member of the World Bank Group)](https://www.ifc.org/), a Professorial Lecturer at the [George Washington University's Department of Economics](https://economics.columbian.gwu.edu/), and a Partner Scholar at the [Globalization and Prosperity Lab of UC San Diego](https://gplab.ucsd.edu/).

+I love football (soccer) and have created a simple webapp that allows you to compare different players and [Choose your GOAT](https://www.carlosgoes.com/chooseyourgoat/).

 Recent Working Papers
 ======
 - **Trade, Growth, and Product Innovation**.